 - Compatible with HANS/HNR M6 Threaded Inserts(not included), convenient for you to install Head&Neck Support devices to protect your head and neck from getting hurt when participating in auto racing sports.

-- Snell SA2025 Certified, IMPORTANT: This helmet is manufactured for automobile racing and is not designed for use on public streets, roads, or highways.
-This helmet meets all requirements of FMVSS 218.
+- IMPORTANT: This helmet is manufactured for automobile racing and is not designed for use on public streets, roads or highways.
+This helmet meets all requirements of DOT and FMVSS 218 Federal Motor Vehicle Safety Standard.

 Choosing Your Champion: The Ultimate Car Racing Helmet Buying Guide